vaibhavsharmaV/cypress-package-tests/README.md

 ## Automation Observations

-While the automation test runs successfully most of the time, two intermittent issues persist:
+While the automation test runs successfully most of the time, two intermittent issues persist

-1. **Form Input Not Found** – `input[formcontrolname="name"]` sometimes fails due to asynchronous rendering of Angular/React components.
+1. Post-Add Navigation Flakiness – After adding a package, the app sometimes remains on the Add Package Type form (?id=new) instead of returning to the Package List.
+Cypress then fails to verify the package, even though it was created successfully in the backend.
-2. **Delete Verification Fails** – Cypress sometimes cannot confirm the deleted package disappears because of DOM/API timing.
+2. Delete Verification Fails – Cypress sometimes cannot confirm the deleted package disappears because of DOM/API timing.

 ### Debugging Steps Taken